 from the program and returned to the otherwise applicable tariff.

-(e) The program required by this subdivision shall be known as the Scheduled Load Reduction Program, or SLRP.
-Customers may identify a specific 2 to 4 hour period, not more than two times per week, coincident with Independent System Operator-determined 2 morning or evening system peak conditions, within which they agree to drop a preset amount of load.
+(f) The program required by this subdivision shall be known as the Scheduled Load Reduction Program, or SLRP.
+Customers or energy service providers who have aggregated the loads of customers for purposes of participating in this program may identify a specific 2 to 4 hour period, not more than two times per week, coincident with Independent System Operator-determined 2 morning or evening system peak conditions, within which they agree to drop a preset amount of load.
 Participants shall be required to curtail that load during these time periods.
 Compliance shall be determined through comparison of historical load profile information with actual operations.
 The commission, no later than April 1, 2001, shall determine the incentive per kilowatt hour of load dropped for this program.

-(f) Electrical corporations shall develop other programs as
+(g) Electrical corporations shall develop other programs as

 (1) Electrical corporations may reopen and expand current air-conditioner cycling program offerings for residential and small or medium commercial customers.
 Electrical corporations